 A nonprofit treasurer manages the financial health of an organization, which includes presenting financial reports to the board.
-Learn more about their duties and responsibilities.
+Learn more about their duties.

-As an officer to the board of directors, you work closely with other staff, such as administrators and secretaries, to ensure seamless board meeting preparations.
-Financial records and strategy should be included in agendas and presented at meetings.
-But the responsibility of a nonprofit treasurer extends beyond just recording transactions and bookkeeping.
-It involves aligning the organization’s missions with the operational budgets, as well as planning for the organization’s financial future.
+But the responsibility of a treasurer within a nonprofit organization extends beyond just recording transactions and bookkeeping.
+It involves aligning the organization’s mission with the operational budget, as well as planning for the organization’s financial future.
 Read on to learn more about the duties and responsibilities of a nonprofit treasurer.

 Aside from managing the day-to-day activities of the nonprofit organization’s finances, the treasurer prepares and generates timely, accurate, and reliable financial reports at the end of the organization’s fiscal period.
 They then deliver these reports to the relevant parties, including the finance committee, board members, executive director, and other C-suite level executives.